Information on Social Security for Associated Members of the Personnel (MPAs)

 (CERN Members of Personnel as defined by the Staff Regulations of the Organization, carrying out all or part of their activity on French territory, are not subject to French legislation relating to social security and family benefits.)

-Hence, Associated Members of the Personnel (MPAs) and their family members, who are resident in France (>50% presence) and are holders of a type “P” legitimation card, cannot get a French social security number and cannot join the French social security system, similar as for the Swiss social security system.
+Hence, Associated Members of the Personnel (MPAs) and their family members, who are resident in France (>50% presence) and are holders of a type “P” legitimation card, cannot get a French social security number and cannot join the French social security system, like for the Swiss social security system.

-Exceptions are only possible for French citizens and for people (formerly) employed at French institutes.
+Exceptions are only possible for French citizens and for people (formerly) employed by French institutes.